cloudant-labs/graphdb-slate/source/index.md

 * Availability: every request receives a response indicating success or failure.
 * Partition Tolerance: the system continues to operate despite arbitrary message loss or failure of part of the system.

 For example, a database prioritizing consistency and availability is simple: a single node storing a single copy of your data.
-But scaling necessarily involves a performance increase in the node rather than the leverage of additional nodes, so that even a minor system failure can shut down a single-node system.
+But scaling necessarily involves a performance increase in the node rather than the leverage of additional nodes, which can mean that a minor system failure can shut down a single-node system.
 To endure, the system must become more sophisticated.
+Cloudant's ease of scalability makes it adaptable to this problem.

 The formal proof for the CAP theroem is available [here](http://lpd.epfl.ch/sgilbert/pubs/BrewersConjecture-SigAct.pdf) for a more in depth view.